10 Top Reasons to Go to Boarding School

 1. It's cool to be smart.

 These are our top ten reasons to go to boarding school.
 You will doubtless think of others.
 If all of this intrigues you, and you want to learn more about choosing a school, read 5 Steps for Choosing a Boarding School.
-One last bit of advice: don't put off starting the process of choosing a boarding school to the last minute.
-You will need at least 18 months before the fall of the year in which you want your child to be in school.
+One last bit of advice: don't put off starting the process of choosing a boarding school until the last minute.
+You will need at least 18 months before the fall of the year you want your child to be in school.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us on Facebook and Instagram. @boardingschoolreview

 comments powered by Disqus